Vintage motorcycles can make you fall in love in seconds.

 I swam past a 1916 Thor, a 1913 Henderson and a collection of stunning Indians from the 1900s through to the 1940s.

-I backstroked slowly past an incredible display of sidecars (wicker baskets to bullet style).
+I backstroked slowly past an incredible display of sidecars (wicker baskets to this bullet style Brough Superior).

-Eventually, I came up for air – right next to a row of five – five! – Brough Superiors from the ‘30s.
+Eventually, I came up for air – right next to a row of five – five! – Brough Superior motorcycles from the ‘30s.

 And I knew it was time to get out of this river of sensory overload.